yi-miao/Demo-of-Robotics/README.md

 Playing with Robotics is fun!

 Notes:
-I did also play computer vision and AI functions focused on image classification and object detection, but found my Raspberry Pi 3B+ is not powerful enough for them.
+I did also play computer vision and AI functions such as image classification and object detection, but found my Raspberry Pi 3B+ is not powerful enough for them.
 Model training took almost forever!
-So I sperate Robot functions and AI functions, and play AI functions on another machine.
+So I sperate Robot functions and AI functions, and play AI functions on another more powerful machine.

 References:
 [1] DreamQuest: https://www.amazon.ca/gp/product/B09DYLYXK2/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1